avantikasingh2110/Meditation_App/README.md

 ## 🚀 Getting Started

 1. Installation:
-- Clone this repository to your local machine: git clone https://github.com/yourusername/meditation-app.git
+- Clone this repository to your local machine: <br>
+            git clone https://github.com/yourusername/meditation-app.git
 2. Usage:
 - Open the app in your browser.